 Sideboards Buffets and Hutches – What is the Difference?

 No dining room is truly complete without a buffet.
 Or wait, maybe what every dining room really needs is a hutch or china cabinet.
 Then again, maybe we mean a sideboard.
 Confused?
-Let us help you decide on the best piece for your dining room as we delve into the difference between sideboards buffets and hutches.
+Let us help you decide on the best piece for your dining room as we delve into the difference between sideboards buffets, hutches and china cabinets.

 What is a Sideboard?

-We define a sideboard as a traditional English piece of dining room furniture used for displaying dishes and serving food.
+Our sideboard definition is a traditional English piece of dining room furniture used for displaying dishes and serving food.
+It can also be called a server.
 It can also be called a server.
 There are usually drawers and/or cabinet space in sideboards to store things such as silverware, serving ware, table linens and the like.
 Sideboards tend to be counter height or so, with short legs attached to the bottom of the cabinet.
 They often mimic kitchen cabinetry and sit flush with the floor, sans legs.
 Sideboards are not limited to the kitchen or dining room, however.
 Because they often feature a wide, expansive top they are the ideal place to show off collectibles and photos.
 The cabinets, usually with doors, also lend themselves to storing things like DVDs, photo albums and magazines, making them a good choice for a living area, office or family room.

 All About Buffets